timbru31/GlowstoneDrop/README.txt

-Hi,

-this is the README of GlowstoneDrop
+This is the README of GlowstoneDrop
 Thanks to XxFuNxX for the original plugin!
 Thanks for using!
 For support visit the old forum thread: http://bit.ly/oW6iR1